hastmu/jupyterhub4family/README.md

 In case you do not want to give up all administrative task on your setup, one is able to delegate the jupyterhub membership administration by adding the delegates to the **jupyterhub_adm** group.
 Done so they can use the provided member.sh script to add/remove/show members of the access group.

+# Debugging

+In case something does not run as expected you have to make your hands dirty, just impersonate the jupyterhub account and use **screen -r** to attached to the running jupyterhub instance it was started in debug mode and will provide you some ideas.
+Beyond that you have to know what to do.

 # Roadmap

 - TODO: Enable per default self-signed https for login